bartvanbenthem/cdbootstrap-operator/README.md

-# cdbootstrap-operator
+# example-rust-operator
-Kubernetes operator that manages an bootstrap pipeline agent to initiate an outbound connection with the CI/CD environment.
+Kubernetes operator example in Rust with kube-rs.